-Pursuant to the amendments in the CSR Rules dated 22nd January, 2021, the constitution of CSR Committee is not applicable where the CSR amount to be spent by a Company doesn't exceed Rs.
-50.00 Lakhs and the functions of such Committee shall be discharged by the Board of Directors.
+Pursuant to the amendments in the CSR Rules dated January 22, 2021, the constitution of CSR Committee is not applicable where the CSR amount to be spent by a Company doesn't exceed Rs.
+50 Lakhs and the functions of such Committee shall be discharged by the Board of Directors.

-Given the above, the Board in its Meeting held on 27th May, 2021 decided to dissolve the CSR Committee.
-Further, the Company has formed an Internal Committee under Chief Financial Officer, where the Chief Operating Officer and the Company Secretary shall be responsible for implementation of the CSR projects/activities.
+The Company has formed an Internal Committee under Chief Financial Officer, where the Chief Operating Officer and the Company Secretary shall be responsible for implementation of the CSR projects / activities.

+The key philosophy of all CSR initiatives of the Company is guided by three core commitments of Scale, Impact and Sustainability.
 During the year, the Company has spent Rs.
-32.99 Lakhs against the annual requirement of Rs.
-32.96 Lakhs for the year 2021-22 on CSR activities.
+35.30 Lakhs against the annual requirement of Rs.
+35.09 Lakhs for the year 2022-23 on CSR activities.